PrabhuVignesh/push_to_deploy/README.md

   __`git remote add production git@gitserver:repo.git`__

   when ever developer push the code to gitserver, script for _post-receive_ and _pre-receive_ will run. for example "_puppet deploy script_", "_cap deploy..._" etc..
+Test 1